Oh, I can see your point, but I wouldn't worry about it.

 That's dangerously close.

-It was either Holder or somebody said that when he hears language, take back our country, that's racist.
+Well, anyway, it was either Holder or somebody said that when he hears language, take back our country, that's racist.

-This whole notion of taking back the country, and not only have uh conservatives said it, but Mrs. Clinton has said it.
+This whole notion of taking back the country, and not only have conservatives said it, but Mrs. Clinton has said it.

-Uh Howard Dean has said any number of Democrats have said it.
+A number of Democrats have said it.

-We've and we played the soundbites left over.
+And we played the soundbites left.

-Then it has nothing to do with her.
+That it has nothing to do with her.

-Here's the here's the here's the bite.
+Here's the bite.

-This is exactly and they played this last night.
+And they played this last night.

 They brought the same guest list back.

-Plus the forehead is considered a rush expert, which did not make Carol Costello feel happy.
+Plus, the forehead is considered a rush expert, which did not make Carol Costello feel happy.

-CNN's resident resident rush expert.
+She used to be CNN's resident rush expert.

 So anyway, here's the clip that they played.

-And Aaron Burnett introduced it.
+And Erin Burnett introduced it.

 This is about liberalism.